gabriserra/gabrieleserra.ml/collections/_pages/publications.markdown

 <p>
     Here you can find the list of article published on international conference and workshop proceedings.
-The complete list of my publications and the PDFs are hosted on <a href="https://www.researchgate.net/profile/Gabriele_Serra2/research">Research Gate.</a>
 Here below you can find a (per-year) summary.
 </p>

 <ul class="tree-view">